prabindh/euclid/README.md

 pip install -r requirements.txt

+## Augmentation operations:

+Random scaling, random packing, and random blending - are the operations performed on the images

 ## Purpose of euclidaug:

  To significantly augment availability of annotated data (# of images), specially 2D shapes for object recognition.
 Targeted for  Yolo